estafette/estafette.io/content/getting-started/configuration.md

 #### Github

-In order to receive Github push events Estafette CI is configured as a Github App and registered to receive push events for all repositories of a specific owner.
-Estafette CI needs a couple of values in order to validate the push event and to communicate with Github's API.
+In order to receive Github push events Estafette is configured as a Github App and registered to receive push events for all repositories of a specific owner.
+Estafette needs a couple of values in order to validate the push event and to communicate with Github's API.
 The configuration section looks like follows:

 ```yaml
 integrations: